IndrajeetPatil/statsExpressions/README.md

 [`statsExpressions`](https://indrajeetpatil.github.io/statsExpressions/)
-provides backend for the [`ggstatsplot`](https://indrajeetpatil.github.io/ggstatsplot/) package, which combines visualizations made with `ggplot2` with expressions containing results from statistical tests. `statsExpressions` contains all functions needed to create these expressions.
+provides backend for the [`ggstatsplot`](https://indrajeetpatil.github.io/ggstatsplot/) package, which combines `ggplot2` visualizations with expressions containing results from statistical tests. `statsExpressions` contains all functions needed to create these expressions.

 # Installation